cmb84scd/animal-fact-api/README.md

 ### Just

 This project uses just to run the lint, test, etc commands.
 To use just you will need to install it but if you'd prefer not to, you can copy the commands from the `justfile` and paste them directly into your terminal to run them.
-To install just follow the instructions [here](https://just.systems/man/en/).
+To install just, follow the instructions [here](https://just.systems/man/en/).

-### Postgres
+### PostgreSQL

 This project uses PostgreSQL version 14.
 To install PostgreSQL, follow the instructions [here](https://www.postgresql.org/download/).